rc1/W.xsl/README.md

 (aka: an XSL Ninja to for use with HTML Templates)

-Default import of all W.template-engine utilities:
+Default import of all w.template-engine utilities:

 1. W.template-engine.ninja.xsl
 2. W.template-engine.helpers.xsl

-To selective include W.template-engine create your own include file.
+To selective include w.template-engine create your own include file.

 ### Suggested Style Guidelines